digit1024/LunaAI/docs/configuration.md

 ### Per-profile Behavior
 - `profile_prompt_file` (optional) lets you load an extra system prompt whenever that profile is active.
 Paths can be absolute or relative to the config directory (`~/.local/share/cosmic_llm/`), so `profiles/diet.md` resolves to `~/.local/share/cosmic_llm/profiles/diet.md`.
 Cosmic LLM adds the content after the global system prompt if the file exists; missing files show a warning instead of failing silently.
 - `enabled_mcp` (optional) lists MCP server names to auto-enable for this profile.
 The value accepts a comma-separated string or a TOML list.
 Tools from other servers stay visible but default to disabled so you can opt in manually.
+- `hidden` (optional, default: `false`) when set to `true`, hides the profile from dropdown menus in the UI and from server API responses.
+Hidden profiles remain accessible via direct configuration and can still be edited in the settings page.
+This is useful for keeping test profiles or deprecated configurations without cluttering the interface.

 ### Prompt Configuration
 ```toml